 Here are my favorites:

-Fidelity 500 Index Fund (FXIAX): Best Index Fund for Lazy, Wealthy People
+Fidelity 500 Index Fund (FXIAX): Best Index Fund for Lazy, Wealthy, and Not Lazy, Not Wealthy People

 Therefore, it’s relatively safe but still growth-oriented.